-Unfortunately, many in this industry are job hoppers.
+Unfortunately, it’s the truth: Many folks in the fundraising industry are job-hoppers.
 Why?
-Because truth be told, fundraising takes hard work and commitment, and many who land in fundraising tend to focus more on transactional duties than on doing their real job: calling and meeting with donors, thanking them, and identifying and meeting with prospects.
+Sure, part of the problem stems from poor management practices and irascible board members.
+But truth be told, fundraising takes hard work and commitment, and many who land in fundraising tend to focus more on transactional duties — busywork — than on doing their real job: calling and meeting with donors, thanking and guiding them (stewardship), and identifying and meeting with prospects.

 Bottom line?
-Grow up and get into planned giving.
-You’ll go from job-hopping to career building — and make a difference along the way.
+Grow up, grow out of annual fundraising, and get into planned giving instead.
+You’ll go from job-hopping to career building, enjoy your work a whole lot more, and make a significant difference along the way.